jiangyang5157/note/android/AsyncTask.md

 - Memory leak
     - If a AsyncTask is a non-static inner class within Activity，then it will keep a reference of creator Activity.
 When the Activity destoryed before the Asynctack completed, the Activity reference will be kept in the memory.
 As a result, creator Activity won't be recycled by GC, and it leads to a memory leak.

 Activity OnConfiguration
+- Solution 1
     - EventBus post a AsyncTaskResultEvent(result)